-- Get a blog (WordPress is probably one of the best blogging platforms) and give it a name that makes sense.
+- Get a blog (WordPress is one of the best platforms) and give it a name that makes sense.
 Your law firm name or practice area is a good place to start.

 - Sit down with a notepad and write down your areas of expertise and law-related topics that you’re interested in.
 Start with five.
 If you actually like what you’re writing about, blogging becomes a much easier (and dare we say more fun) process.
 Seriously.